kristi-sara/interaction-data-workshop/index.md

 ## Disclaimer

-Note that this is not (yet) an official Carpentries workshop, but we are working towards become one.
+Note that this is not (yet) an official Carpentries workshop, but we are working towards becoming one.

 {% comment %}
 AUDIENCE